Road: History

 Roads are designed and built for primary use by vehicular and pedestrian traffic.
 Storm drainage and environmental considerations are a major concern.
 Erosion and sediment controls are constructed to prevent detrimental effects.
 Drainage lines are laid with sealed joints in the road easement with runoff coefficients and characteristics adequate for the land zoning and storm water system.
 Drainage systems must be capable of carrying the ultimate design flow from the upstream catchment with approval for the outfall from the appropriate authority to a watercourse, creek, river or the sea for drainage discharge.

 A borrow pit (source for obtaining fill, gravel, and rock) and a water source should be located near or in reasonable distance to the road construction site.
 Approval from local authorities may be required to draw water or for working (crushing and screening) of materials for construction needs.
 The topsoil and vegetation is removed from the borrow pit and stockpiled for subsequent rehabilitation of the extraction area.
-Side slopes in the excavation area not steeper than one vertical to two horizontal for safety reasons.
+Side slopes in the excavation area are not steeper than one vertical to two horizontal for safety reasons.

 Old road surfaces, fences, and buildings may need to be removed before construction can begin.
 Trees in the road construction area may be marked for retention.
 These protected trees should not have the topsoil within the area of the tree's drip line removed and the area should be kept clear of construction material and equipment.
 Compensation or replacement may be required if a protected tree is damaged.
 Much of the vegetation may be mulched and put aside for use during reinstatement.
 The topsoil is usually stripped and stockpiled nearby for rehabilitation of newly constructed embankments along the road.
 Stumps and roots are removed and holes filled as required before the earthwork begins.
 Final rehabilitation after road construction is completed will include seeding, planting, watering and other activities to reinstate the area to be consistent with the untouched surrounding areas.